Project Habakkuk

-Project Habakkuk or Habbakuk (spelling varies) was a plan by the British during the Second World War to construct an aircraft carrier out of pykrete (a mixture of wood pulp and ice) for use against German U-boats in the mid-Atlantic, which were beyond the flight range of land-based planes at that time.
-The plan was to create what would have been the largest ship ever at 600 m long, which would have been much bigger than even USS Enterprise, the largest naval vessel ever, at 342 m long.
+Project Habakkuk or Habbakuk (spelling varies) was a plan by the British during the Second World War to construct an aircraft carrier out of pykrete, a mixture of wood pulp and ice, for use against German U-boats in the mid-Atlantic, which were beyond the flight range of land-based planes at that time.
+The plan was to create what would have been the largest ship ever at 600 m long, which would have been much bigger than even the USS Enterprise and the USS Gerald R. Ford, the largest naval vessel ever, at 342 m long.
 The idea came from Geoffrey Pyke, who worked for Combined Operations Headquarters.
 After promising scale tests and the creation of a prototype on Patricia Lake, Jasper National Park, in Alberta, Canada, the project was shelved due to rising costs, added requirements, and the availability of longer-range aircraft and escort carriers which closed the Mid-Atlantic gap that the project was intended to address.

 History

 Initial concept

-Geoffrey Pyke was an old friend of J. D. Bernal and had been recommended to Lord Mountbatten, Chief of Combined Operations, by the cabinet minister Leopold Amery.
+Geoffrey Pyke was an old friend of J. D. Bernal and had been recommended to Lord Louis Mountbatten, Chief of Combined Operations, by the cabinet minister Leopold Amery.
 Pyke worked at Combined Operations Headquarters (COHQ) alongside Bernal and was regarded as a genius by Mountbatten.

 Pyke conceived the idea of Habakkuk while he was in the United States organising the production of M29 Weasels for Project Plough, a scheme to assemble an elite unit for winter operations in Norway, Romania and the Italian Alps.
 He had been considering the problem of how to protect seaborne landings and Atlantic convoys out of reach of aircraft cover.
 The problem was that steel and aluminium were in short supply, and were required for other purposes.
 Pyke decided that the answer was ice, which could be manufactured for just 1% of the energy needed to make an equivalent mass of steel.
 He proposed that an iceberg, natural or artificial, be levelled to provide a runway and hollowed out to shelter aircraft.

-From New York Pyke sent the proposal via diplomatic bag to COHQ, with a label forbidding anyone apart from Mountbatten from opening the package.
+From New York, Pyke sent the proposal via diplomatic bag to COHQ, with a label forbidding anyone apart from Mountbatten from opening the package.
 Mountbatten in turn passed Pyke's proposal on to Churchill, who was enthusiastic about it.

 Pyke was not the first to suggest a floating mid-ocean stopping point for aircraft, nor even the first to suggest that such a floating island could be made of ice.
-A German scientist, Dr. A. Gerke from Waldenburg, had proposed the idea and carried out some preliminary experiments on Lake Zurich in 1930.
+A German scientist, A. Gerke from Waldenburg, had proposed the idea and carried out some preliminary experiments on Lake Zurich in 1930.
 The idea was a recurring one: in 1940 an idea for an ice island was circulated around the Admiralty, but was treated as a joke by officers, including Nevil Shute, who circulated a memorandum that gathered ever more caustic comments.
 The document was retrieved just before it reached the First Sea Lord's inbox.